Paper self-assessment return deadline

 The 2015-16 tax return deadline for taxpayers who continue to submit paper self-assessment returns is 31 October 2016.
 Late submission of a self-assessment return will become liable to a £100 late filing penalty.
 The penalty will apply even if there is no liability or if any tax due is paid in full by 31 January 2017.

-Daily penalties of £10 per day will also take effect if the tax return is still outstanding three months after the filing date up to a maximum of £900 i.e. for three months from 1 November 2016.
-If the return still remains outstanding further higher penalties will be charged from six months and twelve months late.
+Daily penalties of £10 per day will apply if the tax return is still outstanding three months after the filing date up to a maximum of £900.
+If the return still remains outstanding further higher penalties will be charged from six months and twelve months.

-Taxpayers that received a letter informing them that they have to submit a paper return after 30 July 2016 have an extended deadline which runs for three months from the date they received a letter to submit the paper return.
+Taxpayers that received a letter informing them that they have to submit a paper return after 30 July 2016 have an extended deadline which runs for three months from the date they received the letter to submit a paper return.